 Bigger canvas value than 56 inches

 56 inches is the maximum that a PowerPoint is going to go up to, however a bigger resolution is what we live to see.
 Greater value, greater visibility and a greater effect of all the images and designs will surely come together in a dynamic way if this number gets stretched, and literally so!
-Moreover, PowerPoint presentations are used for large-scale events, and therefore having a feature that extends in size would be beneficial.
+Moreover, best presentations templates are used for large-scale events, and therefore having a feature that extends in size would be beneficial.

 Background video autoplay on visiting a previous slide